fayisode/fayisode/README.md

 - 👋 Hi, I’m @fayisode
-- 👀 I’m interested in mobile development and machine learnijng.
+- 👀 I’m interested in mobile development and machine learning.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning "Reinforcement Learning" and Using AI with Flutter
 - 💞️ I’m looking to collaborate on any flutter or machine learning project
 - 📫 How to reach me fayisode@gmail.com, Discord: wizard#1716